Restraining Orders in Charlotte

 Protect Yourself from Dangerous People

 If you were a victim of domestic violence, get the help you need to protect yourself as much as possible.
 Sure, you need to keep yourself at a safe distance, but how can you be sure there won’t be another incident?
 A restraining order is one of the best ways to provide yourself with legal recourse against a dangerous person.
-At Smith Horton Law, our Charlotte family law attorney can help you file a restraining order quickly and in a thorough manner.
+At Pinnacle Law, our Charlotte family law attorney can help you file a restraining order quickly and in a thorough manner.

 Call (704) 734-9797 now and schedule your consultation with our team to put the right legal pieces in place for your protection.